North Korea fires two short-range missiles over weekend, officials | Law-Order

 A top U.S. general last week had warned of the near-term possibility of a far more provocative move: a decision by North Korea to begin flight testing an improved design for its inter-continental ballistic missiles.
 Such a move would sharply increase tension between the United States and North Korea.

-A top North Korean diplomat last week said the country would never answer U.S. diplomatic overtures until Washington dropped hostile policies and called for sanctions relief.
-North Korea maintained and developed its nuclear and ballistic missile programs throughout 2020 in violation of international sanctions, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.
+A top North Korean diplomat last week said the country would never answer U.S. diplomatic overtures until Washington dropped hostile policies and repeated calls for sanctions relief.
+North Korea has maintained and developed its nuclear and ballistic missile programs throughout 2020 in violation of international sanctions, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.

-North Korea has been subjected to U.N. sanctions since 2006.
-They have been strengthened by the 15-member Security Council over the years in a bid to cut off funding for Pyongyang’s nuclear and ballistic missile programs.
-Typically, China and Russia - who are Security Council veto powers along with the United States, Britain and France - have only viewed a test of a long-range missile or a nuclear weapons as a trigger for further possible U.N. sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)